buildkite/buildkite-agent-metrics/README.md

 ### Backends

-By default metrics will be submitted to CloudWatch but the backend can be switched to StatsD using the command-line argument `-backend statsd`.
+By default metrics will be submitted to CloudWatch but the backend can be switched to StatsD or Prometheus using the command-line argument `-backend statsd` or `-backend prometheus` respectively.

 The StatsD backend supports the following arguments

 * `-statsd-host HOST`: The StatsD host and port (defaults to `127.0.0.1:8125`).
 * `-statsd-tags`: Some StatsD servers like the agent provided by DataDog support tags.
 If specified, metrics will be tagged by `queue` and `pipeline` otherwise metrics will include the queue/pipeline name in the metric.
 Only enable this option if you know your StatsD server supports tags.

+The Prometheus backend supports the following arguments

+* `-prometheus-addr`: The local address to listen on (defaults to `:8080`).
+* `-prometheus-path`: The path under `prometheus-addr` to expose metrics on (defaults to `/metrics`).

 ## Development